-The Home, Menu and Back functions are essential to the Android navigation paradigm.
+The Home, Recents and Back functions are essential to the Android navigation paradigm.
 Device implementations MUST make these functions available to the user at all times when running applications.
-These functions MAY be implemented via dedicated physical buttons (such as mechanical or capacitive touch buttons), or MAY be implemented using dedicated software keys, gestures, touch panel, etc. Android 4.0 supports both implementations.
+These functions MAY be implemented via dedicated physical buttons (such as mechanical or capacitive touch buttons), or MAY be implemented using dedicated software keys on a distinct portion of the screen, gestures, touch panel, etc. Android supports both implementations.
+All of these functions MUST be accessible with a single action (e.g. tap, double-click or gesture) when visible.